 The base storage type for automatically created enumerations defaults to

-When you enable leaf state activity, a state with parallel (AND) decomposition is
+When you enable leaf state activity in a chart or state, a substate with parallel

 During simulation, a scope connected to the active state output